ababaian/serratus/README.md

 - All software development is open-source and freely available (GPLv3)

-- All data, raw and processed, will be freely and immediatly available in the public domain in accordance with the [Bermuda Principles](https://en.wikipedia.org/wiki/Bermuda_Principles) set out by the Human Genome Project.
+- All data, raw and processed, will be freely and immediatly available in the public domain in accordance with the [INSDC Policy](https://www.insdc.org/policy.html).

 ---